redundant-lava/MLFVN/README.md

 - Wine Aunt Branch - *not implemented*

 ### Visual Assets
 Backgrounds and Character Sprites are located in `game/images`.
 There are limitted original assets complete at this time.
-Placeholder assets are all black and white and marked "PLACEHOLDER" (14.03.2022)
+Placeholder assets are all black and white and marked "PLACEHOLDER" (14.03.2022).
+Due to github file size limits larger versions of the art assets are not available on this repository and are instead stored on private cloud storage accessible by the art team.

 ### User Interface
 Files related to the GUI are in `game/gui`.